 UNS Gas' financial statements and disclosures are presented in accordance with Generally Accepted Accounting Principles in the United States of America (GAAP), including specific accounting guidance for regulated operations.
 Certain amounts from prior periods have been reclassified to conform to the current year presentation.
+UNS Gas has reclassified Interest Income from Other, Net in the prior period to a separately disclosed line on the Statements of Income to conform with the current period presentation.
 These reclassifications had no impact on UNS Gas' results of operation, financial position, or cash flows.